Mumtaz Habib

 Mumtaz Habib is an Afghan former cricketer who played for Durham MCC University between 2006 and 2008.
 Habib was a right-handed batsman who bowled right-arm medium-fast.

-He was born in Kabul, Afghanistan and has spent his early in Quetta, Pakistan before moving to the United Kingdom.
+He was born in Kabul, Afghanistan and spent his early life in Quetta, Pakistan before moving to the United Kingdom.

 Early life

 Habib's parents paid for him to smuggled out of Afghanistan in 2000 after the Taliban tried to force him to join their militia.
 His father, Habib Khan, had served King Zahir Shah.
 He was sent to Britain, along with his younger brother, where they lived with their sister in Harrow.
 He was initially educated at Rooks Heath College, where he learned to speak English, studied well and was made deputy head boy.

 His cricketing skills caught the eye of Harrow's cricket master when he was practising at an indoor cricket centre owned by Harrow School.
 Habib was then asked to practice with the Harrow schoolboys and eventually he was offered a full bursary to cover the school's then fees of £20,985 a year.
 Passing nine GCSEs just two years after learning English, he was later educated at Durham University.